Susan Catherine Koerner Wright: Early life

-Susan Wright was born on April 30, 1831, in the Brown-Koerner House of Hillsboro, Virginia to Catherine Freyer (or Fry) Koerner and John (Johann) Gottlieb Koerner.
+Susan Wright was born on April 30, 1831, to Catherine Freyer (or Fry) Koerner and John (Johann) Gottlieb Koerner, and lived in the family home, the Brown-Koerner House of Hillsboro, Virginia, for the first year of her life.
 Her mother, Catherine, was the tenth of twelve children born in Loudoun County, Virginia.
 Catherine married John in Loudoun on April 10, 1820.
 John was a wagon and carriage maker by trade, having apprenticed in Saxony, Germany.
 He emigrated to the United States in 1817 or 1818 where he continued as a carriage maker, first in Baltimore, Maryland, then in Hillsboro where he moved with his wife's family.
 After Susan's birth, the family moved to Union County, Indiana.
 Susan's father, John, had been a Presbyterian but converted to the Church of the United Brethren in Christ after arriving in Indiana.
 In 1845, Susan was baptized in the faith as well.
 She loved to read and excelled in mathematics and science, and spent time in her father's workshop developing skills working with tools and solving mechanical problems.
 In 1853, her father decided to send her to college.

 Susan attended Hartville College in Indiana, a United Brethren School.
 While it was unusual at the time for women to attend college, United Brethren was rather progressive for the time.
 At Hartville, Wright studied literature and continued her studies in science and mathematics.
 In 1853, she met Milton Wright, who had been appointed as supervisor of the preparatory department.
 Milton asked her to marry and accompany him on assignment to a church in Oregon, but she declined and agreed to marry him when he returned.
 Susan and Milton married in 1859; she was 28 and he was 31.
 Milton had joined the church in 1847, and was ordained in 1856.
 Susan supported Milton's calling as a clergyman and devoted her life to maintaining their home and children.